Xpazeman/tld-placing-anywhere/README.md

 * Move PlacingAnywhere.dll into the Mods folder in your TLD install directory.

 ## Controls
-* The game by default rotates objects on the Y axis with the mouse wheel.
+* The game by default rotates objects on the Y axis with the mouse wheel or with Q/E.
-* When placing an object, holding LeftAlt and moving the mouse allows you to rotate the object in the X and Z axis.
+* With T/Y you can rotate on X axis, and with G/H on the Z axis.
-* If the object sinks into the surface or another object, holding the Z key makes it conform to the surface under the cursor.
+* B/N offset the object up and down.
-* Period key makes the object rotate 45 degrees in the Y axis.
+* Rotation is applied using the object as refrence, so what direction "forward" is will change if you rotate the object on a different axis.
-* Comma key makes the object rotate 45 degrees in the X axis (useful to put books upright, for example).